 They’re a commitment.
 Plain and simple.
 Even with automation like an automatic chicken coop door, you have to check in on them once in a while, feed and water them daily, and collect eggs at least once a day.

-If you don’t like being home much and want the freedom to be able to go on impromptu trips then chickens may not be right for you.
+If you don’t like being home much and want the freedom to be able to go on impromptu trips, then chickens may not be right for you.

-That being said, I don’t want to discourage anyone from pursuing a more self sufficient life and I think that many people will find that even though chickens are a commitment, they don’t take that much time on the day to day.
+That being said, I don’t want to discourage anyone from pursuing a more self-sufficient life and I think that many people will find that even though chickens are a commitment, they don’t take that much time on the day-to-day.

 Plus you can usually find someone willing to feed your chickens for a few days if need be.

 Are backyard chickens right for you?
+What are your concerns?